 We’ve all been scolded before.
 When that scolding comes from someone with authority over us, we’ll often say we’ve been “chewed out” by that person.
 The origins of this idiom aren’t quite as clear as our first examples.
 One clear implication is the imagery of a subordinate being verbally and metaphorically eaten up by someone in a position of authority.
 There’s some speculation that the idiom really gained traction in the US Armed Forces during World War II.
 Soldiers who received loud reprimands often spoke of being chewed up or chewed out by their superiors.

 Thanks for reading our dental idioms!
 One final note: the year’s about to end.
-If you have dental insurance with calendar year benefits, you can still book an appointment at Kildaire Family Dental with Dr. Brace and make it in by the skin of your teeth.
+If you have dental insurance with calendar year benefits, you can still book an appointment at Kildaire Family & Cosmetic Dentistry with Dr. Brace and make it in by the skin of your teeth.
 Don’t get chewed out for missing out on your benefits!
 We’ll fight tooth and nail to make sure you get the quality dental care you and your family deserve.